-As a human services worker myself, I’ve spent a lot of time browsing through the postings on Idealist as a way to find new opportunities that I may not have heard of on a typical job board site, such as Indeed or CareerBuilder.
+As a former human services worker, I spent a lot of time browsing through the postings on Idealist as a way to find new opportunities that I may not have heard of on a typical job board site, such as Indeed or CareerBuilder.

 I chose this site has one of the best places to find internships for college students because it is very user friendly and offers a good selection of opportunities across the country, and globe.
 I like how I can search the Idealist site and read about companies and organizations that I have never heard of before.

 Even if you aren’t interested in working for a nonprofit in the future, it could be a good learning experience for students from all types of majors.
 We’ve all heard that diversity on a resume is attractive, so make sure you look into every opportunity that is available!

 As social media continues to grow and pave the path for us like never before, more and more companies are jumping onto sites like LinkedIn to find their next big star.